-Not only is Georgia Aquarium a world record holder in terms of size, it's the only aquarium in the U.S. where you'll have the chance to see whale sharks and manta rays, as well as an amazing broadway-style dolphin show, complete with an original score.
+Not only is Georgia Aquarium a world record holder in terms of size, it's the only aquarium in the U.S. where you'll have the chance to see whale sharks and manta rays.
 But this top attraction isn't purely about entertainment; numerous conservation and education efforts at the aquarium support its ultimate goal of conserving aquatic animals all over the world.
 Here are some reasons why you'll definitely want to include Georgia Aquarium the next time you visit Atlanta.

 Guinness Book of World Record Recognition

 - Georgia Aquarium’s marquee gallery, Ocean Voyager, is the world’s largest aquatic habitat, holding 6.3 million gallons of water.

 - Georgia Aquarium holds more water than any other aquarium—more than 10 million gallons.

 - The Aquarium houses the most aquatic life in the world—tens of thousands more than any other aquarium.